NAIA men's volleyball championship

 The NAIA Men's Volleyball Championship is an annual tournament hosted by the National Association of Intercollegiate Athletics to determine the national champion of collegiate men's volleyball among its members in the United States.

 The inaugural championship was held in 2019.

 Grand View have been the most successful program, with two titles.

-The defending champions are The Master's, who won their first national title in 2025.
+The defending champions are Park (MO), who won their first national title in 2026.